Sponsored Transactions Smart Contract#

 $ cd ./examples/cis3-nft-sponsored-txs

-contract implements the CIS-3 standard (sponsored transactions).
+The cis3_nft contract implements the CIS-3 standard (sponsored transactions).
 The standard defines that the contract has to expose the

-and the supportsPermit
+permit and the supportsPermit functions.

-permit
+permit function#

-function verifies an ed25519 signature from a sponsoree and authorizes the sponsor to execute the logic of
+The permit function verifies an ed25519 signature from a sponsoree and authorizes the sponsor to execute the logic of

-in the example code) on behalf of the sponsoree.
+specific entrypoints (transfer/updateOperator in the example code) on behalf of the sponsoree.
 The sponsored transaction mechanism replaces

 the authorization checks conducted on the sender/invoker variable with signature verification.